vectormodular/VectorModular/README.md

 ![currentModules](https://vectormodular.com/assets/images/curModulesLanding.png)

 ## About
-Inspired by a vision for innovative modular synthesis, Vector Modular combines technical precision with dynamic creativity.
-The project aims to develop high-quality modules that fulfill specific roles within a modular system while also serving as valuable learning opportunities for the creator.
-Committed to pushing the boundaries of sound manipulation, Vector Modular encourages musicians to explore new possibilities in their as they manipulate sounds.
+Inspired by a vision for innovative modular synthesis, **Vector Modular** combines technical precision with dynamic creativity.
+The project aims to develop high-quality modules that fulfill specific roles within a modular system, while also serving as a learning opportunity for the creator.
+Committed to pushing the boundaries of sound manipulation, Vector Modular encourages musicians to explore new possibilities in their creative pursuits.

 ## Contact